The64thGamer/cheeseepedia/content/wiki/Owensboro, KY (4736 Frederica St).md

 title = "Owensboro, KY (4736 Frederica St)" draft = false tags = []
-date = 2023-02-08T22:07:32Z
+date = 2024-02-12T14:26:23Z

 [Article]
 contributors = ["ChuckECool","173.216.33.6","CEC Tinley","199.197.94.215","SuperCreamPiper2008","Stripes"]
 gallery = []
 +++
+{{Generic|image=OwensboroSPP.jpeg|desc=Owensboro's exterior as a Showbiz Pizza.}}
-**4736 Frederica St** was a Showbiz Pizza that opened in October 1985 (day currently unknown) with a Rock-Afire Explosion, and closed in November 1995 with a 3-Stage.
+**4736 Frederica St** was a Showbiz Pizza that opened in October 6th, 1985 with a Rock-Afire Explosion and closed in November 1995 (day unknown) with a 3-Stage.

 ##History##
-Owensboro pened in October 1985 (day unknown) as a franchised Showbiz Pizza Place with a Rock-Afire Explosion.
+Owensboro opened on October 6th, 1985 as a franchised Showbiz Pizza Place with a Rock-Afire Explosion.
 Owensboro stayed the same after opening until in the Late 80's when they received the 1988 remodel removing older SPP decor and adding newer SPP decor.
-The location was bought in 1990 (month and day unknown) by the corporate along with Simi Valley (71 Tierra Rejada Rd).
+The location was bought in 1990 (month and day unknown) by the corporate along with [Simi Valley, CA (71 Tierra Rejada Rd)]({{< ref "wiki/Simi Valley, CA (71 Tierra Rejada Rd).md" >}}).
 In 1991, they received Concept Unification which involves the removal of the Rock-Afire Explosion for the 3-Stage, the removal of all SPP decor, and the addition of a new exterior and CEC decor.
 They remained like this until they closed in November 1995 for unknown reasons.
 In 1997, the location was transformed into a Cici's Pizza with all CEC remnants removed.
-It was very short lived and it closed in 1999.
+It was very short lived, and it closed in 1999.
 In 2000 or 2001, it became a Buffalo Wild Wings.
 Currently, as of February 2023, the Buffalo Wild Wings is still there.
 ##Stages##
 Originally when the store opened, they had a Rock-Afire Explosion.
-Unfortunately, there are exterior and interior photos as a Showbiz Pizza, but there are no photos of the exterior or interior as Chuck E. Cheese and there was one video of Owensboro's 3-Stage but it was lost as it came from a deleted Instagram account.
+Unfortunately, there are exterior and interior photos as a Showbiz Pizza, but there are no photos of the exterior or interior as Chuck E. Cheese and there was one video of Owensboro's 3-Stage, but it was lost as it came from a deleted Instagram account.

-In 1991, they received Concept Unification.
+In 1991, they received Concept Unification which turned the Rock-afire Explosion into Munch's Make Believe Band.
+The 3-Stage remained until the November 1995 closure.

-In November 1995 the location closed for unknown reasons and removed the 3-Stage.
 {| class='wikitable'
 !Stage
 !Installed